pankcuf/ferment/README.md

 # ferment
 Syntax-tree morphing tool for FFI (work in progress)

-Allows to generate an FFI-compliant equivalent for rust types (structures, enums, types, functions).
+Generates FFI-compliant equivalents for Rust items (structs, enums, type aliases, functions) and for traits (vtable + trait objects, with per-implementor shims).

 The project is a rust-workspace consisting several crates:
 1. `ferment`: A traits that provide conversion methods from/to FFI-compatible types and some helper functions and structures
 2. `ferment-sys`: a tool for morphing FFI-compatible syntax trees that uses the power of the `syn` crate.
-3. `ferment-macro`: a procedural macro that just catch target code as syn-based item.
+3. `ferment-macro`: a procedural macro that captures target code as a syn item.
 4. `ferment-example`: provides example of usage.

 A procedural macro consists of 2 macros:

 1. `export` - for structures / enums / functions / types
 2. `register` - for custom-defined conversions
-3. `opaque` - for opaque pointers (deprecated: now every object considered as opaque by default)
+3. `opaque` - deprecated (objects are considered opaque by default)

 **Usage**